-That’s fine if all your customers are on exactly the same subscription.
-But that’s never the reality.
-Even a mid-sized SaaS company can have thousands of customers across multiple products and changing price points.
-So a more accurate way of working out MRR is to total the monthly revenue of each customer.
+This approach is fine if all your customers are on exactly the same subscription - but that’s never the reality.
+Even a mid-sized SaaS company can have thousands of customers across multiple products and different price points.
+Another way of working out MRR is to total the monthly revenue of each customer.
 But that can be impractical, for the very same reason.

 A standard compromise is to normalize the monthly revenue of all your subscribers first.
 In this approach, you multiply the monthly Average Revenue Per User (ARPU) by the number of subscribers.

-Like many other SaaS metrics, MRR has variations.
+Like many other SaaS metrics, MRR has variations depending on the insights you're after.
 These can be expressed as actual financial numbers, or as percentages (compared to the month before) to show rates of growth or decline.